DeepikaTharun/deepikaraghuraman/README.md

-# Hi — I'm Deepika Raghuraman 👋
+# Hi — I'm Deepika 👋

-**I'm an AWS-certified Senior Performance & QA Automation Engineer with 9+ years of experience delivering reliable enterprise applications across banking, financial services, insurance, and utilities.
-I love turning complex performance problems into clear, data-driven insights and building automation frameworks that teams can trust and maintain.**
+## I'm an AWS-certified Senior Performance & QA Automation Engineer
+with 9+ years of experience delivering reliable enterprise applications across banking, financial services, insurance, and utilities.
+I love turning complex performance problems into clear, data-driven insights and building automation frameworks that teams can trust and maintain.
 ---
 ## 🔭 What I do
 - Lead **end-to-end performance engineering** using LoadRunner and